 As for my multiple passions, I enthusiastically accomplish them and regularly self-evaluate to sustain balance.
 My son has just successfully graduated from his IB diploma program and is now preparing for his next life phase.
 I’ve also just completed my L&OD stint.
 These allow for more time to improve our F&B business operations, and to implement our expansion plan.
 It also opens a window to advance some training and consulting projects and opportunities.

 Above all, I continue to joyfully serve in our community, and passionately fulfill my roles as mother and wife.
 At the end of the day, the major thread that connects all my pursuits is my personal mission “to discover, develop and maximize the powers within all of us.”
+As a mother, wife, community servant, consultant, trainer, mentor or entrepreneur, I am empowered and sustained by this mission.

 Are you in a similar path right now?
 How are you doing and fulfilling your multiple passions?
 What have you discovered or learned along your journey?
 I look forward to hear from you.

-Note: This article was also published in LinkedIn
+Note: This article was also published in LinkedIn.